tweag/hope-sec-dev-workshop-2024/part1/README.md

 For this course, we are interested in installing the Copilot extension in VS Code.

-1. Install the plugin from the marketplace: https://marketplace.visualstudio.com/items?itemName=GitHub.copilot
+1. Install the plugin from the marketplace if you are working locally: https://marketplace.visualstudio.com/items?itemName=GitHub.copilot or from the `Extension` option in VS Code locally or VS Code in CodeSpaces

-2. If prompted, open VS Code
+2. If prompted and installing locally, open VS Code

 3. Under the `Extension: GitHub Copilot` tab, select `Install`